jackson-mumper/jackson-mumper.github.io/twitter/twitter.md

 ## Unplanned Deviations from the Protocol

 Running an analysis with Spanish-language tweets in a software environment designed for English speakers posed challenges to this analysis. hen confronted with characters that are not standard in English (accented vowels and ñ).
 As a result, misspellings found their way into the analysis, such as "lnea" (a misspelling of "línea"), as shown in Figure 2.
 While this shouldn't have changed the final results, as each word was consistently misspelled, it speaks to larger questions of translations and linguistic capacity in GIS.

-Summarize changes and uncertainties between
-- your expectation of a reproduction workflow based on the reading and Dorian analysis
-- your final workflow after completing the lab

 ## Discussion